Skip to main content

 Do I have to live in the residence?

-We highly recommend all first year students under 21 years of age to live in Residence.
+While not required, we highly recommend all first year students under 21 years of age to live in Residence.
 We believe it is your best options for a smooth and supportive transition into university life and to experience all that Ambrose community has to offer.
 Studies show that living in residence has a positive impact on student satisfaction and degree completion, plus who can beat the commute?

 * Ambrose reserves the right to modify this information at any time without notification.